UCSD-ECEMAE-148/148-winter-2025-final-project-team-4/README.md

 - Without GPU access in a previously set-up docker container, TensorRT conversion could not be completed.
 - Due to the recency of which Hailo Executable Files were introduced and the limited documentation, attempting to integrate .hef files into DonkeyCar was difficult.
 - We could not physically test the performance of models through manage.py drive due to VESC issues at low speeds.
+- Raspberry Pi 5 requires more power to run with the AI Hat+ than we were able to provide with the soldered on USB-C connection from the DC-DC converter on our car.

 <hr>